Saturday, June 27, 2015

 But he was such a natural athlete, and like his coaches, a natural leader.
 Billy wasn't pretentious; he didn't yell to show how big he was.
 He was point-blank honest, but diplomatic, too.
 For me, he was always fun to talk to, and to be around.

 If I had a football question or needed to check on a fact from the distant (or recent) past, I knew Billy would know.
 He didn't forget plays, or games, or people.
-A couple of times he admonished for one of my rare outlandish observations.
+A couple of times he admonished me for one of my rare outlandish observations.

 Those us from Woodlawn, and Louisiana Tech, know how good he was at quarterback.

-He had a rifle arm -- maybe not like Bradshaw, but few had that -- but he threw a catchable pass.
+He had a rifle arm -- maybe not like Bradshaw; few had that -- but he threw a catchable pass.
 He wasn't quite as accurate as Ferguson -- few were -- and maybe more prone to throw interceptions (I used to kid him about setting INT records at Tech, in addition to a whole bunch of positive passing records).
 He was more like Prather in fiery leadership, but Billy wasn't going to fight anyone.

-(He would really show off that arm in baseball, as a catcher, or -- when his football coaches didn't want him catching -- at third base.
+(He really would show off that arm in baseball, as a catcher, or -- when his football coaches didn't want him catching -- at third base.
 He would field a grounder, take his time, inspect the ball, then fire it to a first baseman ... who was at risk.)

 Mainly, Billy had great vision of the football field -- as a player and a coach.
 He knew how offenses could exploit defenses -- and he was as masterful running the two-minute drill as anyone I've seen.